|Site Latitude: N 51.733383||Height ASL Meters: 480 m|

 South East Wales sites often have very large, undefined take off and top landing areas, which may change position according to conditions.
 To avoid the potential for collision, pilots making a top landing should keep well away from gliders taking off, who may in some cases have limited visibility.

-Quite a nice site to fly when conditions are favourable.
+A nice site to fly which is under-used really considering the good road access and top landing area.
 Wave is not uncommon and good height gains are possible even in winter.

 Can be a good alternative to Pandy.